Philam Life Theater: History

+In April 2013, the petition by Ochanine reached 10,000 signatures.
+SMDC also promised to preserve the theater including the acoustics following a dialogue between SMDC CEO Henry Sy, Jr. and Ochanine.
+SMDC stated that the hall may be moved within the complex as part of its plan for the property.

+By August 2020, the Philam Life Building itself already being demolished.

 Facility

 The Philam Life Theater is a proscenium theatre with a seating capacity of 780.
 It has a rectangular floor area in front of the stage with curved walls and a large concealed cavity above the ceiling where elegant glass light panels hang.
 Its walls were adorned by narra relief carvings which encompassed the entire length of the theater's orchestra.
 The 1536 m multi-panel carved narra murals depicting Philippine folklore, traditional musical instruments, and mythical characters like Maria Makiling and Malakas at Maganda was designed by Filipino sculptor José Alcántara in 1961 and created with the help of local artists from Paete, Laguna.
 They are now housed at the National Museum of Fine Arts following the closure of the Philam Life complex for redevelopment.

 Narra wood bricks embellish the walls above the murals and a cementitious panel form the stage's ceiling.
 The theater's acoustic design was carried out by BBN Technologies (Bolt, Beranek and Newman) who also created the acoustics for the United Nations General Assembly Hall in New York City, Lincoln Center’s David Geffen Hall and the Joseph Meyerhoff Symphony Hall in Baltimore.